liesen/spotify-api-server/README.md

 Implementation of parts of the [Spotify playlist API](https://github.com/spotify/playlist-api).

+Hopefully this will allow for more services around Spotify as it makes editing playlists much easier than using libspotify.

 It's a web server (listens at port 1337 by default) that talks to Spotify using libspotify.
 JSON is assumed as input and output.

 > spotify-api-server is an *experiment* with C, libspotify, evented I/O (libev).